-A profile summary, professional profile, professional summary, or resume summary is your first opportunity to catch the hiring managers attention to your qualifications.
-The main objective of your summary is to make your most relevant skills and experiences immediately noticeable to the reader.
+A profile summary, professional profile, professional summary, or resume summary is your first opportunity to catch the hiring manager’s attention to your qualifications.
+Your summary’s main objective is to make your most relevant skills and experiences immediately noticeable to the reader.
 A professional profile is not an objective.
-The position you are applying for is your objective and it should be listed above your profile summary as a title.
+The position you are applying for is your objective, and it should be listed above your profile summary as a title.

 Professional Summary Examples for Sales Professionals

 Accomplished, driven, and customer-oriented Sales Representative with over ten years of professional experience in the retail industry.
 Superior aptitude for creating revenue generation strategies while consistently exceeding sales goals.
 Discernable marketing and merchandising ideas to create powerful displays with a solid eye for detail to maximize customer purchases.
 Ability to develop meaningful relationships with customers, co-workers, and management through effective communication and interpersonal skills.

 District Sales Manager with over 15 years of experience leading commercial sales teams.
 Solid ability to build high-performing sales teams through effective management strategies, implementing business plans, and managing associate performance.
 Key establishment of hiring, training, and coaching initiatives for all district locations directly focused on promotions within the company.
 Proven sales and operational initiative goal achievement through effective management of budgets, profitability, staff requirements, and accounts receivables.

 Senior Sales Executive Summary of Qualifications